 Portuguese and Spanish: the exceptions to the rule

 In spite of all this, there are still two European languages that widely spoken elsewhere, in South America, which are still gaining momentum.
 That’s the case of Spanish and Portuguese.

-Spanish will finally surpass Japanese, and climb up to the third position by 2022, right after Simplified Chinese and English.
+Spanish will finally surpass Japanese, and climb up to the third position in the next couple of years, right after Simplified Chinese and English.
 And that’s no wonder, as it is the official language of 20 countries and it is estimated that more than 572 million people speak Spanish worldwide.

-Although Portuguese is not as strong as the language of Don Quixote, it is nonetheless one of the most spoken languages in the world, with over 260 million speakers.
-By 2022, following Common Sense Advisory’s report, Portuguese will even surpass Italian, as the seventh most relevant language, with an online audience of almost 5%.
+Even if Portuguese is not as strong as the language of Don Quixote, it is nonetheless one of the most spoken languages in the world, with over 260 million speakers.
+And according to Common Sense Advisory’s report, Portuguese will even surpass Italian, as the ninth most relevant language, with an online audience of almost 5%.

 What does this mean for global enterprises?

-This means that being multilingual is no longer a choice.
+This means that providing a multilingual customer experience is no longer a choice.
 However, this doesn’t necessarily mean that you should support all the languages we mentioned above at once.
-You need to think strategically and understand which should be your market priorities.

 You need to understand the markets you’re about to enter and be prepared to support the most complex languages.
 For instance, languages such as Devanagari, Bangla, and Tamil, which are used in India, have complex writing systems so it might not be easy to work with them if you’re not aware of what that involves.

 But in the end it all has to do with your customers and the markets you’re in.

 In short, the answer to that question relies on understanding where your customers are coming from.
 IP data, emails and other contacts will give you a good picture of your language needs.